cmitash/model_matching/README.md

 ### Inputs
 1. RGB and depth images
-2. Per-pixel object class probability (scaled by 10000).
-Can be set as a constant mask.
+2. Per-pixel object class probability (scaled to range 0-10000 and stored as uint16).
+Can be set as a constant mask if probability is not available.

 ### Outputs
 1. ```best_pose_candidate_{object_name}``` 6D pose of the object (3 rows of the transformation matrix) stored in row-major order.